Honing Personal Leadership: A 5-Part Workshop on Cultivating Internal Leadership and Self-Awareness

 “Zone of Genius” discovery worksheet (based on Gay Hendricks’ framework)

-Group dialogue on ego-transcendence and leadership maturity
+Group dialogue on modeling leadership and leadership maturity

 Takeaway Practice: